 Body Art - Ear piercings should be limited to one stud per ear.
-No other body piercings may
+No other body piercings may be visible.
+If visible, facial piercings must be removed or covered.

 Tattoos - They must be covered.

 Name Pin - Must be worn as part of the uniform